ElectroBlocks/C2/Introduction-to-Electroblocks/English

 Summary

-In this tutorial, we learnt
+In this tutorial, we learnt about

-• How to use Electroblocks user interface to learn block coding
+• How to use Electroblocks user interface to learn block coding.

 About Spoken Tutorial project